Advertiser Disclosure

 How much does AT&T take off for military?

-AT&T provides a fairly robust discount for those in the military.
-If you’re active duty or a veteran, you can receive a discount of 25% on 3 of AT&T’s unlimited plans.
+AT&T offers a solid discount for military service members.
+If you’re on active duty or a veteran, you can receive a discount of 25% on several plans.

 INSIDERS ONLY: UP PULSE